kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 The two deployments modes are:

-* [**Flat**](#flat-mode): Kuma's default deployment model with one control plane (that can be scaled horizontally) and many data planes connecting directly to it.
+* [**Standalone**](#standalone-mode): Kuma's default deployment model with one control plane (that can be scaled horizontally) and many data planes connecting directly to it.
-* [**Distributed**](#distributed-mode): Kuma's advanced deployment model to support multiple Kubernetes or VM-based clusters, or hybrid Service Meshes running on both Kubernetes and VMs combined.
+* [**Multi-Zone**](#multi-zone-mode): Kuma's advanced deployment model to support multiple Kubernetes or VM-based clusters, or hybrid Service Meshes running on both Kubernetes and VMs combined.

 :::tip
 **Automatic Connectivity**: Running a Service Mesh should be easy and connectivity should be abstracted away, so that when a service wants to consume another service all it needs is the name of the destination service.
-Kuma achieves this out of the box in both deployment modes with a built-in service discovery and - in the case of the distributed mode - with an Ingress resource and Remote CPs.
+Kuma achieves this out of the box in both deployment modes with a built-in service discovery and - in the case of the multi-zone mode - with an Ingress resource and Remote CPs.
 :::

-## Flat Mode
+## Standalone Mode

 This is the simplest deployment mode for Kuma, and the default one.